 Here’s exactly how it works.
 Binance will rebate trading fees for those wishing to use the Binance coin when trading – for the first five years.
-And there is a sliding scale, so in the first year you can get a 50% rebate of your fees by using Binance coins.
+And there is a sliding scale, so in the first year, you can get a 50% rebate of your fees by using Binance coins.

 The discount halves each year, so in year two the discount is 25%, in year three it is 12.5%, in year four it is 6.75%, and in the fifth and final year the discount is removed.

 Well, that will be helped as more and more people come to the exchange, but the founders at Binance also found another solution to keep the value of the token from dropping.

-This has happened three times already, with the most recent burn happening on April 15, 2018 when Binance burned 2,220,314 BNB.
+It was the second-largest burn ever, indicating how strong business has been at Binance.
+The largest coin burn occurred on April 15, 2018 when Binance burned 2,220,314 BNB.
 By taking coins out of circulation, Binance makes the remaining coins that much more valuable.
-This will continue until half the coin supply, or 100 million BNB, have been destroyed.
+This will continue until half the coin supply, or 100 million BNB, has been destroyed.

 While price does drop immediately following the burn, it doesn’t return to the pre-rally levels.
 In fact, BNB was one of the best performing coins in the first quarter of 2018, when most cryptocurrencies saw their value cut in half more or less.

-The next coin burn should occur around July 15, 2018 and while there’s no way to predict that the coin will follow the same pattern, it seems likely it will.
+The next coin burn should occur around January 15, 2020, and while there’s no way to predict that the coin will follow the same pattern, it seems likely it will.
 This means buying BNB about a month before the burn could yield some very nice profits.

-This last burn has happened during a bear market, but you still would have seen your BNB coin go from $9.18 on March 15, 2018 to $13.06 on April 15, 2018.
+The 2018 burns happened during a bear market, but you still would have seen your BNB coin go from $9.18 on March 15, 2018 to $13.06 on April 15, 2018.
 Keep in mind that Bitcoin and most other cryptocurrencies fell in value over the same period.

 The Launchpad is another interesting proposal that has just been launched by Binance.
 This is token issue platform that is Binance’s alternative to the Etheruem ICO.
 It will allow transformative projects to issue their own tokens right on the launchpad.